-The majority of the Agency's deposits are in financial institutions that participate in the Tennessee Bank Collateral Pool (the Pool) administered by the State Treasurer.
+Custodial risk is the risk that, in the event of a bank failing, the Agency's deposits (including the certificate of deposit) may not be returned.
+The Agency minimizes this risk by requiring full collateralization on all demand deposit accounts in excess of federally insured limits except when the institution belongs to the State of Tennessee Bank Collateral Pool (the "Pool").
+Banks participating in the Pool determine the aggregate balance of their public fund accounts for the Agency.
+The amount of collateral required to secure these public deposits must be equal to 105% of the average daily balance of public deposits held.
+Collateral securities required to be pledged by the participating banks to protect their public fund accounts are pledged to the State Treasurer on behalf of the Pool.
 The securities pledged to protect these accounts are pledged in the aggregate rather than against each individual account.
 The members of the Pool may be required by agreement to pay an assessment to cover any deficiency.
-Consequently, deposits covered by the Pool are considered to be fully insured for purposes of credit risk disclosure.
+Consequently, public fund accounts covered by the Pool are considered to be fully insured for purposes of credit risk disclosure.

-At June 30, 2011, the carrying amount of the Agency's deposits, including the certificates of deposit, was \$1,215,618, and the bank balances were \$1,829,712.
-Of the bank balances, \$455,489 was covered by federal depository insurance and \$1,374,223 was covered through the Pool.
+At June 30, 2012, the carrying amount of the Agency's deposits, including the certificate of deposit, was \$1,670,027, and the bank balances were \$1,922,828.
+Of the bank balances, \$1,860,731 was fully insured or collateralized and \$62,097 was uncollateralized.
+Uncollateralized deposits have been subsequently collateralized (see Note 11).